Montenegro-Bucket-list-what-to-do-Montenegro

 Just 6 km (3.7mi) from the center of Cetinje is one of the largest caves in Montenegro: there are over 2.5 km of tunnels, with many more that are still waiting to be discovered.

-You can easily reach Lipa Cave via taxi and learn more by taking an interesting one-hour tour with a cave guide for about 10 EUR per person.
+You can easily reach Lipa Cave via taxi and learn more by taking an interesting one-hour tour with a cave guide for just 12 EUR per person.

 There are also Adventure Tours available for adrenaline junkies, where you can rappel down the cave on a rope, explore off the beaten track nooks and crannies, and learn more about the cave with your personal guide.